-1Center for Environmental Remote Sensing (CEReS), Chiba University, 1-33 Yayoi, Inage, Chiba 263-8522, Japan 2The Faculty of Health Data Science, Juntendo University, 6-8-1 Hinode, Urayasu, Chiba, 279-0013, Japan 3Graduate School of Medicine, Juntendo University, 2-1-1 Hongo, Bunkyo, Tokyo, 113-8421, Japan 4Institute for Advanced Academic Research (IAAR), Chiba University, 1-33 Yayoi, Inage, Chiba 263-8522, Japan 5PRESTO, Japan Science and Technology Agency, 4-1-8 Honcho, Kawaguchi, Saitama 332-0012, Japan Correspondence: Mao Ouvang (ouvang.mao@chiba-u.ip), Shunii Kotsuki (shunii.kotsuki@chiba-u.ip)
+1Center for Environmental Remote Sensing (CEReS), Chiba University, 1-33 Yayoi, Inage, Chiba 263-8522, Japan 2The Faculty of Health Data Science, Juntendo University, 6-8-1 Hinode, Urayasu, Chiba, 279-0013, Japan 3Graduate School of Medicine, Juntendo University, 2-1-1 Hongo, Bunkyo, Tokyo, 113-8421, Japan 4Institute for Advanced Academic Research (IAAR), Chiba University, 1-33 Yayoi, Inage, Chiba 263-8522, Japan 5PRESTO, Japan Science and Technology Agency, 4-1-8 Honcho, Kawaguchi, Saitama 332-0012, Japan Correspondence: Mao Ouyang (ouyang.mao@chiba-u.jp), Shunji Kotsuki (shunji.kotsuki@chiba-u.jp)

 Abstract.
 Controlling weather is an outstanding and pioneering challenge for researchers around the world, due to the chaotic features of the complex atmosphere.
 A control simulation experiment (CSE) on the Lorenz-63 model, which consists of positive and negative regimes represented by the states of variable x, demonstrated that the variables can be controlled to stay in the target regime by adding perturbations with a constant magnitude to an independent model run (Miyoshi and Sun, 2022).
+The

-- 5 The current study tries to reduce the input manipulation of CSE, including the total control times and magnitudes of perturbations, by investigating how controls affect the instability of systems.
-For that purpose, we first explore the bred vector (BV) and singular vector (SV), which represent the instability properties of chaotic Lorenz-63 models without and under controlin the Lorenz-63 model.
-The Experiments show that the maximum growth rate of SV shows significant reductions singular vector (SV) reduces when the variable x was controlled into the target regime.
-Subsequently, this research proposes to update - 10 the magnitude of perturbations adaptively based on the maximum growth rate of SV; consequently, the times to control will also change.
-The proposed method successfully reduces around 40% of total control times, and around 20% of total magnitudes of perturbations, compared to the case with a constant magnitude.
+- 5 current study tries to reduce the input manipulation of CSE, including the total control times and magnitudes of perturbations, by investigating how controls affect the instability of systems.
+For that purpose, we first explore the instability properties of Lorenz-63 models without and under control.
+Experiments show that the maximum growth rate of singular vector (SV) reduces when the variable x was controlled into the target regime.
+Subsequently, this research proposes to update the magnitude of perturbations adaptively based on the maximum growth rate of SV; consequently, the times to control will also change.
+The - 10 proposed method successfully reduces around 40% of total control times, and around 20% of total magnitudes of perturbations, compared to the case with a constant magnitude.
 Results of this research suggest that investigating the impacts of control on instability would be beneficial for designing methods to control the complex atmosphere with feasible manipulations.

-15 1 Introduction
+1 Introduction

-The ability to control the future based on past and present data is of interest in geophysics, e.g., reducing extreme and rare events, controlling climate changes, and changing cyclone tracks (Lucarini et al., 2016).
-Miyoshi and Sun (2022) proposed a control simulation experiment (CSE) to change the future based on the ensemble forecasts in an idealised model by applying perturbations to the independent model run.
-Their experiments successfully controlled the state variable x in

-20 the positive regime of the Lorenz-63 model (Lorenz, 1963; Miyoshi and Sun, 2022)and reduced the extreme values by the .
-Sun et al. (2022) conducted CSEs on the 40 variables Lorenz-96 model (Lorenz, 1996; Sun et al., 2022).
-However, revealing models (Lorenz, 1996), results of which demonstrated that CSE can be employed to control the occurrences of extreme events.
-The goal of CSE is to control the real-world weather (Miyoshi and Sun, 2022), whereas, only preliminary investigations were reported in small-scale dynamic models (Mivoshi and Sun, 2022; Sun et al., 2022).
-It was demonstrated that the trajectory can be controlled by CSE in ideal models, however, the fundamental principles behind the mechanism of controlling the 25 weather remains obscure, and designing the control approach with feasible manipulations is still challenging remain obscure.
-Specifically, reducing the control times and the magnitudes of the perturbations are two key challenges for a successful implementation of CSEs to complex dynamic systems, which were not thoroughly examined yet.
+The ability to control the future based on past and present data is of interest in geophysics, e.g., reducing extreme and 15 rare events, controlling climate changes, and changing cyclone tracks (Lucarini et al., 2016).
+Miyoshi and Sun (2022) proposed a control simulation experiment (CSE) to change the future by applying perturbations to the independent model run.
+Their experiments successfully controlled the state variable x in the positive regime of the Lorenz-63 model (Lorenz, 1963; Miyoshi and Sun, 2022).
+Sun et al. (2022) conducted CSEs on the 40 variables Lorenz-96 models (Lorenz, 1996), results of which demonstrated that CSE can be employed to control the occurrences of extreme events.
+The goal of CSE is to control the reducing the control times and the magnitudes of the perturbations are two key challenges for a successful implementation of CSEs to complex dynamic systems, which were not thoroughly examined yet.
 Here, we investigate two types of vectors, namely, bred vector (BV) and singular vector (SV), which are frequently used to explore the instability properties of chaotic models, to try to find feasible manipulations for CSE in the Lorenz-63 model.